(Updated May 2017)

 At a time in history when churches are desperate to encourage more people to come in, 26 Christians at Park Baptist Church, who don’t want to go to church on Sunday evenings, decided that 18 others will be actively prevented from going to their own church on a Sunday (“The Lord’s Day”) and worshipping in the evening.
 Where is the Christian love and caring in deciding that people whose health problems prevent them getting to church in the morning will be deprived of their only opportunity to worship?
 People who feel the need to go to church more than once on a Sunday also have no support.
 Fortunately, there are other churches which show more compassion, but in the end, they are manned by human beings, and some of them do not practise what they preach.

 Sadly, there are some much more evil people hiding among the many decent, honest Christians, and within a twenty-mile radius, we know of two who abused women, one beat his wife so badly she ended up in hospital, another was turned into a nervous wreck, unable to cope with life.
 Another “Christian” used his position to inflict evil onto people, the husband of a local minister has just been convicted of 30 years of child abuse, and we used to know of several who were paedophiles.
 A local man found that he could get a free living on a grant by posing as a Christian and pretending to provide loving care for needy people, whilst actually relieving them of some of their most treasured possessions.
-Then, he just dumped people, leaving them in a worse state than they were in before.
+Then, he just dumped people, leaving them in a worse state than they were in before, until things got too hot, and he moved on suddenly.
 A supposedly “celibate” priest lived with a man who was convicted of stealing thousands of pounds from his church.
 If you are a Christian, it is up to you to expose these people hiding in your ranks before they undermine the credibility of the whole church.
 Some of them are still standing up at local pulpits, telling us how we should live our lives.
 Do you ever wonder why such people seem to live so long?...

 It occurred to me - what if life is a punishment, and